-Last but not least, your motorcycle boots need a wash once in a while just as much as the rest of your gear.
+Last but not least, your motorcycle boots need a wash once in a while just as much as the rest of your moto gear.
 Some motorcycle boots have removable soles or even inner lining, especially the motocross variety.
 If that’s the case with yours, simply remove the soles and lining and stick them in the washing machine.
 Wash the outer shell of the boots down with a hose.

 Boot odors?
 Stock up on tea tree oil!

-On the other hand, if you can’t remove the soles or the inner lining, your boots can quickly unpleasantly ripe.
+On the other hand, if you can’t remove the soles or the inner lining, your boots can quickly be unpleasantly ripe.
 Bad odor is caused by bacteria, so if you can’t wash ‘em, trick ‘em: a few drops of tea tree essential oil can kill bacteria and eliminate the funky smells within minutes.
 Tea tree essential oil is available at most pharmacies and health stores, and the best part is, all you need is a few drops to get rid of the boot odors.

-So there you have it: give your gear some TLC as often as you can, because grime and bacteria just aren’t your friends.
+So there you have it: give your moto gear some TLC as often as you can, because grime and bacteria just aren’t your friends.